ynvtlmr/atipscraper-playwright/README.md

 The output file will be generated in the project root (e.g., `atipscraper.exe`).

+## CI/CD Pipeline

+This project uses GitHub Actions for Continuous Integration and Deployment.

+- **Build Workflow** (`.github/workflows/build.yml`):
+  - Triggered on push/PR to `main`.
+  - Sets up Node.js v24.
+  - Installs dependencies and Playwright browsers.
+  - Runs tests.
+  - Compiles a Windows x64 executable using `@yao-pkg/pkg`.
+  - Uploads the executable as a build artifact.
+  - Creates a GitHub Release (on main branch) with the executable attached.

 ## Project Structure

 - `main.js`: The entry point.
-Orchestrates the pipeline (Config -> Scrape -> Filter -> Submit).
+Starts the config server which orchestrates the pipeline (Config -> Scrape -> Filter -> Submit).
 - `config_editor.js`: Code for the local configuration web server/UI.
 - `scrape_links.js`: Logic for traversing search result pages and extracting links.
-- `transcribe.js`: Logic for visiting individual request pages and filling the forms.
+- `transcribe.js`: Logic for visiting individual request pages, filling forms, and handling the interactive control panel.
 - `form_data.json`: Stores your user configuration (auto-generated).
 - `urls.csv`: A history log of all URLs that have been successfully processed/submitted.
 - `scraped_results.csv`: A log of all links found during the last scrape.